 Soon dozens of beetles have joined the attack, sensing each other and the tree, weighing instinctively the number of attackers against the vigor of this tree.
 Not enough and they will fail in their assault.
-Too many and their offspring will not get enough to eat this winter.
+Too many and their offspring will camp delet is no A mo least terpi not get enough to eat this winter.
 When there are enough, the insects switch to producing verbenone and frontalin.
 Any other nearby beetles get the message: this tree is full.